vLeov/php-chess/docs/play-chess.md

 sudo apt-get install stockfish
 ```

-Then, you're set up to play chess against the computer as described in the following example.
+Then, you are set up to play chess against the computer as described in the following example.

 ```php
 use Chess\UciEngine\UciEngine;